Analysis | What we know about the risk Trump’s infection posed to those around him this week

 In the afternoon, Trump traveled to Minnesota for a fundraiser and rally.
 On arrival, he was greeted by a number of officials.

 The fundraising event was held at a supporter’s house in Shorewood, Minn.
 Trump spent about an hour there.
 It’s not clear how many others attended.
+A political reporter from Minnesota who had seen photos from the event told a local radio station that, after Trump left, “staff and guests lingered” and that they “sang karaoke, they had their arms around each other.”

 Indoors, likely good ventilation, likely no masks, speaking at length likely in close proximity.
 High risk.